MirRaonaq/AndroidBots/README.md

 ### MVP(Minimum Viable Product)

 Food Basket is an android app that helps users share and claim foods or items.
 A user would be able to snap a picture of the food or item.
 Then, the user will provide a description , along with the building and room number in which the food or item is located in.
-Date and Time will automaically be implemented when a user shares their food or item.
+Date and time will automaically be implemented when a user shares their food or item.
 Users will be able to view or claim the food or item in the claim page.

 ### Add-on Features: